-A portfolio specific coverage ratio is applied against the impaired loan balance in determining the collectively-assessed ACL.
-The time value of money component is calculated by using the discount factors applied to groups of loans sharing common characteristics.
-The discount factors represent the expected recovery pattern of the comparable group of loans, and reflect the historical experience of these groups adjusted for current and expected future economic conditions and/or industry factors.
+The expected amount of principal and interest that will be collected is estimated on a loan-by-loan basis and references historical loss experience of comparable portfolios with similar credit risk characteristics, adjusted for the current environment and expected future conditions.
+A portfolio-specific coverage ratio is applied against the impaired loan balance in determining the collectively-assessed ACL.
+The time value of money component is calculated by using the discount factors that represent the expected recovery pattern of the comparable group of loans.
+The discount factors reflect the historical experience of these groups adjusted for current and expected future economic conditions and/ or industry factors.
 Significant judgment is required in assessing evidence of impairment and estimation of the amount and timing of future cash flows when determining expected credit losses.
 Changes in the amount expected to be recovered would have a direct impact on the provision for credit losses and may result in a change in the ACL.